zzzprojects/learn-orm/tutorials/net-5/ignore-properties.md

 ## Ignore All Null-value Properties

-To ignore all null-value properties, set the `DefaultIgnoreCondition` property to `WhenWritingNull` as shown below.
+To ignore all null-value properties, set the `DefaultIgnoreCondition` property to `WhenWritingNull`, as shown below.

 ```csharp
 public class Customer4